WebAssembly/component-model/design/mvp/Explainer.md

 through these canonical definitions.
 The `typeidx` immediate of a handle type must refer to a `resource` type (described below) that statically classifies the particular kinds of resources the handle can point to.

-The [subtyping] between all these types is described in a separate [subtyping explainer](Subtyping.md).
-Of note here, though: the optional `refines` field in the `case`s of `variant`s is exclusively concerned with subtyping.
-In particular, a `variant` subtype can contain a `case` not present in the supertype if the subtype's `case` `refines` (directly or transitively) some `case` in the supertype.

 The sets of values allowed for the remaining *specialized value types* are defined by the following mapping: